kwanyuhung/Lazy-office-game/README.md

 # 1. Game Idea

-the idea comes from some big IT company, and has excellent Work benefits, like playing games at work, or taking a nap.* so if I am a manager, I need to supervise their work, to let them earn more money.
+the idea comes from some big IT company, and has excellent Work benefits, like playing games at work, or taking a nap, some of them will become lazy.* so if I am a manager, I need to supervise their work, to let them earn more money.
 (* this is because, at that time, I am a student, sorry about that and the older me! but it,s a fun idea to make this game)